On Sunday 22 October 2023, Quit re-launched the Victoria-wide campaign ‘The con that kills’.

 Share our campaign messages with your communities to help us reduce smoking rates and save lives:

-- Throughout the campaign period - 2 October until 12 November 2022 - promote our campaign content on your social media channels by using the material and sample social media posts provided below
+- Throughout the campaign period - October 22 to December 2, 2023 - promote our campaign content on your social media channels by using the material and sample social media posts provided below

 - Follow us on Facebook, Twitter and LinkedIn and share our posts